Afghanistan

 Economic Impact

-56% of Afghanistan's exports to the EU are eligible for EBA preferences.
+Share of Afghanistan's exports to the EU eligible for EBA preferences in 2023.

 Preference utilisation and export diversification

-While Afghanistan’s preference utilisation rate shows some fluctuations, it follows an overall upward trend.
-Further potential to increase the use of preferences becomes evident when regarding the individual product sections.
-The preference utilisation rates of the two largest sections, fruits and vegetables and textiles, still show further potential.
+Imports from Afghanistan increased until 2019 but since then have decreased again; similarly, EBA eligible imports decreased from 2021 to 2023.
+On the other hand, while Afghanistan’s preference utilisation rate shows some fluctuations, it follows an overall upward trend.
+Further potential to increase the use of preferences exists in some product sections.
+While the preference utilisation rate of the two largest sections, fruits and vegetables and textiles, was above average in 2023, the one for spices, the third largest section, stood at only 35%.

 SUSTAINABLE DEVELOPMENT